 I went to school at Temple University and University of Virginia.
-In addition to working as an instructor at Temple, UVa, Westminster Choir College, and Rowan University, I’ve been an editor for the website iaspm-us.net and as a research intern at Library of Congress.
+In addition to working as an instructor at Temple, UVa, Westminster Choir College, and Rowan University, I’ve been an editor for iaspm-us.net and a research intern at Library of Congress.

-My writing has appeared in a number of publications, including Jacobin, Popular Music & Society, Popular Music, In the Muse, and iaspm-us.net.
+My writing has appeared a number of places, including Popular Music & Society, Popular Music, In the Muse, Jacobin, and iaspm-us.net.

 See Writing and Blog for samples of my work.

 FELLOWSHIPS AND AWARDS

 SELECT CONFERENCE PRESENTATIONS

 Roundtable: The Spirit of ’77: Punk at 40.International Association for the Study of Popular Music, US Branch Annual Conference.
 Cleveland, OH (February 23-26, 2017).

 Historical Materialism and Popular Music Studies.AMS/SMT.
 Vancouver, BC (November 3-6, 2016).